--This winsome divine deity is prominent as the eight personifications (avatara) of Lord Vishnu.
+-This winsome divine deity is prominent as the eight personifications (avatar) of Lord Vishnu.

--Lord was born on the eight asthami in the month of Bhadrapada (Bhadon).
+-Lord was born on the Eight Ashtami in the month of Bhadrapada (Bhadon).

 -Lord Krishna was also the eighth child born to his mother- Devaki.

-- Lord Krishna has been offered eight different sweetmeats (bhog) during Krishna Janamasthami.
+- Lord Krishna has been offered eight different sweetmeats (bhog) during Krishna Janmashtami.

-- Lord Krishna was born in the month of August as per Hindu calendar, which is the eighth month of the year.
+- Lord Krishna was born in the month of August as per the Hindu calendar, is the eighth month of the year.

-- Bhagwat Gita has eight chapters in totality which has been depicted by Lord Krishna in Mahabharat.
+- Bhagwat Gita has eight chapters in totality which have been depicted by Lord Krishna in Mahabharat.

-About the Birth of the most favourite God (History):
+About the Birth of the most favorite God (History):